Don McGlashan: Early life

 McGlashan was born in Auckland, New Zealand.
-Both his parents were teachers: his father Bain taught civil engineering at Auckland Technical Institute and his mother Alice was a schoolteacher.
+Both his parents were teachers: his father Bain taught civil engineering at the Auckland Technical Institute and his mother Alice was a schoolteacher.
 McGlashan was actively encouraged to pursue music from a young age by his father, who bought him various musical instruments to learn on.
 McGlashan wrote "Envy of Angels" as a tribute to his father.

 At age seven McGlashan began on cello and piano, "then gradually added more instruments to that.
 [I] went through the tune-a-day for whatever instrument it was, for just about every instrument I think."

 McGlashan attended Westlake Boys' High School, on Auckland's North Shore.
 While at high school he began playing keyboard in local bands.
 "I carried on sort of following those two strands – of learning how to write songs, learning how to be in a band, learning all the sort of extra musical stuff that you have to learn – and on the other side I was learning the French horn."

 At the University of Auckland, McGlashan studied English and music, and played French horn and percussion in the Auckland Symphonia (later called the Auckland Philharmonia) from 1979 to 1982.
 McGlashan began working with Philip Dadson's percussion group From Scratch in 1979, while playing in the Auckland Symphonia.
 McGlashan played a number of eclectic percussion instruments, such as the thongophone (PVC piping struck with jandals); the name of the group came from the fact that they produced their own instruments 'from scratch'.
 On Standards, the album he jointly produced with Ivan Zagni for Propeller Records in 1982, he is credited as playing bass guitar, horn, whistle, percussion, marimba and vocals.